-With more than 21 million people in the United States living with depression or bipolar disorder, no one with these conditions needs to feel alone.
-DBSA support groups are places where people with mood disorders and those who care about them can share experiences, discuss wellness skills, and offer hope to one another.
+With more than 21 million people in the United States living with depression or bipolar disorder, individuals with these conditions need not feel alone.
+In DBSA support groups, people with mood disorders and those who care about them can share experiences, discuss wellness skills, and offer hope to one another.

-Why attend a DBSA support group?
+Why Attend a DBSA Support Group?

 DBSA support groups provide the kind of sharing and caring that is crucial for a lifetime of wellness.
-DBSA support group participants say that their groups:
+DBSA support group participants say that their groups

-- Provide a safe and welcoming forum for mutual acceptance, understanding, and self-discovery. - Give them the opportunity to reach out to others and benefit from the experience of those who have been there. - Motivate them to follow their wellness plans. - Help them understand that mood disorders do not define who they are. - Help them rediscover strengths and humor they may have thought they had lost.
+- provide a safe and welcoming forum for mutual acceptance, understanding, and self-discovery; - give them the opportunity to reach out to others and benefit from the experience of those who have been there; - motivate them to follow their wellness plans; - help them understand that mood disorders do not define who they are; - help them rediscover strengths and humor they may have thought they had lost.